Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Instruments and musical dynamics

-Usually, you’ll see three people on stage: the fadista (voice), the guitarist (Portuguese guitar), and another guitar player (classical guitar).
+Usually you’ll see three people on stage: the fadista (voice), the guitarist (Portuguese guitar) and the another guitar player (classical guitar).
 Sometimes a bass player is also included.

-In this ensemble, there is an instrument with a distinctive sound called “guitarra portuguesa” (Portuguese guitar).
+In this ensemble there is an instrument with a distinctive sound that is called the Portuguese guitar.
 It has 12 double strings (6 orders) of steel and is descended from the European zither and the English guitar.

-The fadista’s job is to sing the poems so that the melody and the musical dynamics he imprints reflect the message he is transmitting.
+The fadista’s job is to sing the poems in such a way that the melody and the musical dynamics he imprints reflect the message he is transmitting.

-The guitarist plays the initial melodies, supporting the classical guitar, creating a musical dialog with the voice, and creating musical textures and colors.
+The guitarist has the role of playing the initial melodies, of supporting the classical guitar, of creating a musical dialog with the voice, and also of creating musical textures and colors.

-The classical guitar player sets the rhythm, makes the basses, and defines the harmonic path in a specific fado swing.
+The classical guitar player sets the rhythm, makes the basses and also defines the harmonic path, in a specific fado swing.
 It is the foundation of all music.

-When there is a bass player, he shares the responsibility of the bass notes with the classical guitar player
+When there is a bass player, he shares the responsibility of the basse notes with the classical guitar player

 The most remarkable is the melodic dialog between the voice and the Portuguese guitar.
-But the classical guitar also enters this interaction more discretely with the basses and harmonic textures.
+But the classical guitar also enters this interaction in a more discrete way with the basses and harmonic textures.

-Then a series of musical dynamics occur at the level of intensity (crescendo, diminuendo, forte, piano, etc.) that everyone can provoke.
-However, it is usually the fadista who has the most influence.
+Then a series of musical dynamics occur at the level of intensity (crescendo, diminuendo, forte, piano, etc.) that can be provoked by everyone, although it is normally the fadista who has the most influence.

-There is also the suspension, which consists of a moment, usually preceded by a rallentando, in which the accompaniment stops, and the fadista creates an expressive moment in which he sings freely.
+There is also the suspension, which consists of a moment, usually preceded by a rallentado, in which the accompaniment stops and the fadista creates an expressive moment in which he sings freely.

-Sometimes, there is a Portuguese guitar solo in the middle of the fado.
-Then, the guitarist can recreate the voice melody or improvise a different one.
+Sometimes, in the middle of the fado, there is a Portuguese guitar solo.
+The guitarist is free to recreate the voice melody or to improvise a different melody.

-There is also the custom of playing guitars pieces at some fado shows.
-However, they are compositions for Portuguese guitar, without voice, and they don’t need to be framed in fado style.
+There is also the custom of playing guitars at some fado shows.
+They are compositions for Portuguese guitar, without voice, and they don’t need to be framed in the style of fado.

 Etiquette at a fado performance